tmteam/NFun/README.md

 ## Current state

-Now nfun is in pre-release stage
+It is about time to try